brianguenter/Julia-Programming-Workflow/Workflow.md

 Fortunately, with the proper system settings you can dramatically improve your programming workflow.
 This document will show you how to set up your programming environment to minimize annoying delays and ensure smooth interaction of the programming tools in the Julia ecosystem.

-This document explains how to set up your Julia environment for fast and smooth workflow.
 This is not a tutorial on the Julia programming language.
 If that's what you want look [here](https://julialang.org/learning/tutorials/) instead.

 An intermediate level of programming experience is necessary to follow these instructions.
+You should be comfortable working with command line interfaces.
 If you are an absolute beginner you may find it difficult to correctly carry out the instructions in this document.
-If you use Julia primarily as a scripting language and don't want to be bothered with creating projects for your code or using the VSCode IDE then this document will be overkill for you.
+If you use Julia primarily as a scripting language, or you do all your work in Jupyter or Pluto notebooks then this document will be overkill for you.

 Beginning Julia programmers have difficulty with a small set of problems that are more or less unique to Julia.
 The biggest, most annoying, and perhaps unexpected, problem is startup time of your project in the REPL, the interactive window which parses your text input and executes it as Julia code.
 If your project use large packages, especially those related to plotting, it can take a minute or more to load these packages every time you start a new REPL session.
+For example, a package I worked on, OpticSim.jl, takes 98 seconds to load on my computer.

 The fundamental cause is that Julia is a compiled language, with compilation delayed until what would normally be considered run time in most compiled languages.
 The current Julia compilation system does not cache all the information generated during compilation.
 Consequently, code may be unnecessarily recompiled every time you start a new REPL session, even when the source code hasn't changed.

-For example, a package I worked on, OpticSim.jl, takes 98 seconds to load on my computer.
-After using the environment settings described later in this document OpticSim load time was reduced to 866ms, 113 times faster with a sysimage than without one.
+After using the environment settings described later in this document OpticSim load time was reduced to 866ms, a 113x speedup.

 Another common beginner problem is figuring out how to organize your code so that Julia tools such as the VSCode IDE, the package manager, and the Revise package, work well together.
 These tools make assumptions about code organization that are not well documented, or at least not well documented in one place.
 If your code is organized according to these assumptions the tools mostly interact seamlessly.
 If not then the Julia programming experience can be confusing and frustrating.

-Finally, there are tips and tricks that truly are not well documented that make programming in Julia more pleasant.
-The last section of the document has short descriptions of several that will be useful to a broad audience.
+Finally, there are tips and tricks that are broadly useful but whose documentation is scattered and difficult to find.
+The last section of the document has short descriptions of several.

-You should perform the environment setup steps steps in the order they appear in this document.
+You should perform the environment setup steps in the order they appear in this document.
 Some functionality will not work if you change this order.

 ## Get an account on Julia Discourse
 Don't skip this step in your eagerness to begin programming.
 Sooner or later, most likely sooner, you will hit a problem this guide won't help you fix.
 When this happens Julia Discourse is the place to go for answers.